How to Sell Ticketmaster Tickets on StubHub (2026 Guide)

 Keep your Ticketmaster account active.
 Make sure your email and phone number are up to date.
 You’ll need access to complete transfers.

 One mistake we made early on: listing tickets without confirming they were transferable first.
-Always check for the Transfer button before listing on StubHub.
+The first time we tried, our seats turned out to be venue-locked SafeTix at a Madison Square Garden show, and our StubHub listing sat live for 4 days before we realized we couldn’t fulfill it.
+Always check for the Transfer button in My Tickets before you list on StubHub.

 Keep your Ticketmaster app updated.
 Transfer issues sometimes happen because of outdated app versions.
 We ran into this once on Android 14 and updating the app fixed it immediately.